MewsSystems/developers/jobs/Backend/Task/README.md

 This is saying
 - for every 1 AUD we get 15.465 CZK
 - for every 100 TRY we get 72.398 CZK

+## Out of scope
+Thoughts on things that didn't have time for.

+- CNB updates rates daily so should cache these
+- There is no validation on currency codes so if cnb returned a invalid one we would still use it
+- Proper error handling and retry logic
+- Proper application logging and metrics
+- Any Authentication and authorisation
+- Proper config management ie appsettings.json…